Governor's House (Dnipro): History

 This building had a slew of renamings following the October Revolution, with different owners taking it for over fifty years.
 It was known as Ekaterinoslav Smolny during the revolution since here was the location of the Council of Workers' and Soldiers' Deputies in December 1917.
 Because of this, the structure was placed under governmental protection as a historical monument.
 The provincial executive committee held this position from 1919 to 1934, when it was replaced by the Teacher's House, the House of Pioneers, the DOSAAF committee, the statistics department, the organization of young ensembles and discos, and the design institute.

 The House of Enlightenment occupied the building in 1926; in 1929, it was home to the House of Scientists, the House of Education Workers, the Consulting Reference Bureau, and the police district reserve for horses.
 The House of Education Workers was founded there in 1931, followed by the House of Scientists of Workers and Dnipromyskkomundivision in 1932.

 The building later housed the Dnipropetrovsk City House of Pioneers on 1 May 1934.
 The home turned become a popular destination for citywide schoolchildren.
 This place was home to several kid-focused amateur art and technological creative organizations.
 A two-story addition was built on the right side of the avenue to accommodate the House of Pioneers, but was demolished in the early 1980s.

-During the Great Patriotic War, the building came under shelling in August and September of 1941.
+During the Great Patriotic War, the building came under shelling in August and September 1941.
 Repairs to restore it started in January 1942 and finished in March of the same year.
 The residence has served a visiting house since 1942.
 The buildings on the site's northwest and south-western borders were demolished during the fighting for the city's liberation.
 The main building and the one-story structure that is linked to it on the street side did not sustain any serious damages.
 1950 saw improvements made to the area and repairs made to the buildings.